borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 #### Option 1: MongoDB Atlas (Cloud)

-1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create an account.
+1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create an account
-2. Log in and set up a new cluster (choose the free option for testing purposes).
+2. Log in and set up a new cluster (choose the free option for testing purposes)
-3. Create a new database in your cluster.
+3. Create a new database in your cluster

 #### Option 2: MongoDB Local